 Array Arithmetic and Broadcasting

-In NumPy, you can perform math directly on arrays without writing loops.
+In NumPy, you can perform mathematical operations directly on arrays — no loops required.

-This is called element-wise operations, and it is both fast and concise.
+This approach is known as element-wise computation, and it’s both efficient and concise.

 Array Arithmetic